The Cambridgeshire Care Home

 Gary Taverner

-Job Title: Head of Care Kings Unit
+Job Title: Head of Care Trinity Household Joined: 2017

 I ran my own business after leaving Sixth Form college, I made fixings for a variety of industries.
-In 2013 I joined NHS Care in the Community and then moved on to working as a carer in a care home.
-I joined The Cambridgeshire Care Home in 2017 and have completed my NVQ Health and Social Care level 3.
+In 2013 I joined The NHS Care in the Community Team and then moved on to working as a carer in a care home.

 Vicky

-Vicky Monenciu
+Vicky Monenciu RGN

 Napoleon